 Corundum is a natural form of aluminum oxide and is the third hardest natural substance after diamonds and moissanite.
+The chemical formula for corundum is Al2O3.
 It appears in nature as colorless.
 When impurities are present, it can have every color of the rainbow.
 Corundum is found everywhere in nature as igneous, metamorphic, or sedimentary rock.
 As common as it is, there are very few large deposits though Russia, India, Zimbabwe, and South Africa are known to have significant amounts.

 A variety of natural settings, rich in aluminum oxide, produce corundum.
 It is most often found as a lightly colored igneous rock such as pegmatites, syenites, or Nepheline syenites.
 In metamorphic rock, it is derived from aluminous or carbonate sediments.
 Regardless of the setting, it is very difficult to find, which limits its use.